danispinxo/lexiforge/README.md

 - Prevents word repetition using Set data structures
 - Validates source text vocabulary diversity requirements

+### KWIC (KeyWord In Context) Poetry

+Implementation of the KWIC technique that creates poetry by showcasing a keyword in various contexts.
+The `KwicGenerator` service:

+- Searches source text for all instances of a specified keyword
+- Extracts surrounding context words for each keyword occurrence
+- Configurable context window size for varying line lengths
+- Removes duplicate lines to ensure unique perspectives
+- Generates poems that explore how a single word functions across different contexts
+- Supports case-insensitive keyword matching while preserving original text structure

 ## Data Models

 ### SourceText Model